Nonparametric Estimation of a distribution function from doubly truncated data under dependence: Simulations

-As mentioned in Section \ref{Section2}, the bootstrap method can be applied to estimate the standard error of both the marginal distributions and the copula parameter.
+As mentioned in Section \ref{sec:Section2}, the bootstrap method can be applied to estimate the standard error of both the marginal distributions and the copula parameter.
 We have evaluated the performance of the copula-based bootstrap method when estimating the standard error of $\widehat \theta$.
 To this end, we have computed the ratio between the bootstrap standard error and the true standard deviation of $\widehat \theta$ along 500 Monte Carlo trials (the true standard error was approximated by the Monte Carlo standard deviation).
-In Table \ref{Table42} we report the mean and the standard deviation of this ratio $Q$ along the simulated runs for the three copula functions with $n=50$ and $n=250$.
+In Table \ref{Table42} we report the mean and the standard deviation of this ratio $Q$ along the simulated runs for the three copula functions with and sample sizes $n=50$ and $n=250$, in order to investigate the performance of the bootstrap when the sampling information is scarce to moderate.
 From this table it is seen that the bootstrap performs well, giving a more accurate estimation of the standard error of $\widehat \theta$ as the sample size increases.